unbranched/NoteBuddy/README.md

 - Create a better way for validating the login password.

 # Changes
+- Version 1.1.1: Bugfix and Dutch translation added
 - Version 1.1.0: enhanced encryption based on key derivation.
-To strengthen security, it is decided to delete the forgotton password functionality.
+To strengthen security, it is decided to delete the forgotten password functionality.
 See [this issue](https://github.com/YoeriNijs/NoteBuddy/issues/1).
-Furthermore, code cleaned;
+Furthermore, code cleaned and added Japanese translation;
 - Version 1.0.1: due a bug it was possible that one was not able to login.
 Fixed;
 - Version 1.0.0: Initial release.